Blog using the MERN Stack Part 1 - Starting the project

 For the front end of our app, we will be using React.
 Go ahead and install create-react-app globally in node.
 We do this by running:

-npx will go download and run a package temporarily.
-See here for more details on what the difference between npm vs npx is.
+npxarrow-up-right will go download and run a package temporarily.
+See here arrow-up-rightfor more details on what the difference between npm vs npx is.

 This creates our React app.
 Open it in Visual Studio Code.